stIncMale/stincmale.github.io/_posts/2019-02-14-sql-in-unnest-array.markdown

 #### [](#solution-array-example){:.section-link}JDBC example {#solution-array-example}
 This technique turns out especially handy when you have multiple sets of IDs and want to request different updates for each set.
 It allows you to have a single SQL statement for each set of IDs and issue all such commands in a batch.
-Here is an example code demonstrating such a situation:
+Here is an example code demonstrating the situation:

 ```java
 Map<String, Set<Long>> valueToIds = ...;